peteroupc/classic-wallpaper/uielements.md

 Of these variations, 32&times;32 icons with the VGA palette are traditionally the main icon variation.

-Cursors (mouse pointer graphics) can follow the guidelines given above as well, but most cursors are traditionally drawn&mdash;
+Cursors (mouse pointer graphics) can follow the guidelines given above as well, but most cursors are traditionally drawn:

-- in a single pixel dimension, generally 32&times;32, except to account for [logical display resolution](#logical-display-resolutions), and
+- In a single pixel dimension, generally 32&times;32, except to account for [logical display resolution](#logical-display-resolutions).
 - in two colors (black and white) or in grayscale, in either case with optional transparency.
+In the two-color case, each shape of the cursor is generally either white with a 1-pixel black outline or vice versa, to make the cursor easy to see over any background.

 ## Animations